Starvin' Marvin

 "Starvin' Marvin" is the eighth episode of the first season of the American animated television series South Park.
 It first aired on Comedy Central in the United States on November 19, 1997.
 In the episode, Cartman, Kenny, Kyle and Stan send money to an African charity hoping to get a sports watch, but are instead sent an Ethiopian child whom they dub "Starvin' Marvin".
 Later, Cartman is accidentally sent to Ethiopia, where he learns activist Sally Struthers is hoarding the charity's food for herself.
 In an accompanying subplot, after genetically engineered turkeys attack South Park residents, Chef rallies the residents to fight back, in a parody of the film Braveheart.

-The episode was written and directed by series co-creator Trey Parker, and was the first South Park Thanksgiving-themed episode.
+The episode was written and directed by series co-creator Trey Parker, being his first solo credit as writer-director for the show and was also the first South Park Thanksgiving-themed episode.
 It simultaneously served as a satire on American indifference toward impoverished countries, and on the humanitarianism industry.

 The episode received generally positive reviews, and several commentators have described it as a classic South Park episode.
 According to Nielsen Media Research, it was watched by 3.68 million viewers during its original broadcast.
 Parker and Stone said they were unhappy with the turkey subplot, which they wrote only because they felt obligated to include a B story.
 Sally Struthers was reportedly deeply offended by her portrayal in the episode.
-In addition to Starvin' Marvin, who became a popular minor character, the episode introduced regular characters Kyle's father Gerald Broflovski and Kenny's family members Stuart, Carol and Kevin McCormick.
+In addition to Starvin' Marvin, who became a popular minor character, the episode introduced regular characters like Kenny's family members Stuart, Carol, and Kevin McCormick.